CDAAB/CDAAB/README.md

-Civilian-Deployed Autonomous Aid Balloons (CDAAB) for Gaza Toolkit V1, July 2025
+Civilian-Deployed Autonomous Aid Balloons (CDAAB) for Gaza

+Toolkit V1, July 2025

 This repository contains verified humanitarian guidance and legal documentation for civilian teams deploying autonomous aid balloons to deliver food and medical aid into Gaza, in accordance with international humanitarian law.
-All materials are released under a Creative Commons Attribution-ShareAlike 4.0 license (CC BY-SA 4.0).
-They may be copied, adapted, translated, and distributed freely for peaceful, nonviolent humanitarian use.

 Key Documents